How to write a landing page to sell your info product

 Now, and only now, it’s time to sit down and write an open letter to your ideal customer.

-How to write a sales-boosting landing page for your #infoproduct. #Copywriting #SmallBiz #Digital Marketing #webcopy Click To Tweet
+How to write a sales-boosting landing page for your #infoproduct. #Copywriting #SmallBiz #Digital Marketing #webcopy Share on X

 The beginning of everything.
 The headline

-Fear of being left behind, desire to succeed, fulfil a recurring dream, take a worry off his hands.
+Your prospect is driven by: fear of being left behind, the desire to succeed, the need to fulfil a recurring dream, or the desire to take a worry off his hands.

-Think which of these emotions is the strongest and for which your product is intended.
+Decide which of these emotions is strongest and which your product is intended to appeal to.

-Let’s see an example, imagine you want to sell an e-book with a revolutionary method to sleep better.
+I’ll give you an example.
+You want to sell an e-book with a revolutionary method to sleep better.

-The headline has to appeal to the main concern of those people who can’t sleep.
+The headline must appeal to the main concern of people who can’t sleep.

-If you have done a good research on your buyer persona, you’ll know that when people don’t sleep they become irascible, they don’t have the energy to fulfil their daily commitments, etc.
+If you’ve done your homework on your buyer persona, you know that when people don’t sleep, they become irritable, they lack the energy to fulfill their daily commitments, etc.

-For many people sleeping pills are not an option, because they feel groggy the next day, or simply, because they don’t want to take medicaments.
+Many people simply don’t want to take sleeping pills.
+They feel groggy the next day, or they simply don’t want to take medication.

-If you are a person who suffers from insomnia this headline will catch your attention and you will want to continue reading.
+If you suffer from insomnia, this headline will grab your attention and you will want to read on.

-Writing a good headline takes time, don’t just hold on the first sentence that comes to mind.
+Writing a good headline takes time.
+Don’t just hold on to the first sentence that comes to mind.
 Write at least 10 headlines.

 The next day, read them again and discard the worst 5.